-The Group has exposure to foreign exchange risk in respect of its commodity trading business.
+The Group has exposure to foreign exchange risk in respect of its product sourcing and procurement business.
 It mitigates this risk by mainly purchasing euros at a fixed rate forward and using this rate in establishing a selling price for its goods in order to both maintain an acceptable margin and the ensure the Group has sufficient balances of the appropriate currencies.